betheden/greek-grammar/content/adjective_ascriptive.rst

 In other words it directs the reader to a specific person or thing (or persons or things) from a larger group.
 In contrast an ascriptive adjective provides additional information about a person or thing that has already been clearly identified.
 For the purposes of the Unlocked Greek Grammar, the terms “ascriptive” and “restrictive” are NOT being used in this manner.
-Restrictive adjectives are adjectives that are not functioning as a noun and follow the pattern [Article-Noun-Article-Adjective].
+Restrictive adjectives are adjectives that are not functioning as a noun and follow the pattern **Noun-Article-Adjective**, or
+(article-noun-article-adjective).
 All other adjectives are classified as ascriptive if they are not functioning as a noun.